A review and/or appeals process has been included in the Act to ensure fair and equitable consideration by an independent party should disputes arise.

-- the request is agreed, but the terms and conditions in the decision notice are significantly different from those in the request, or
+- The request is agreed, but the terms and conditions in the decision notice are significantly different from those in the request.

 The process depends on which relevant authority the request was made to.

-- If the request was made to a local authority, the community transfer body can apply for an internal review by the authority, as set out in section 86 of the Act.
-This may also apply in future to requests made to other relevant authorities that are designated by the Scottish Ministers, for example if they are bodies closely related to local authorities.
-If the outcome of the review does not resolve the issue, or if no decision is made within the required period, the community transfer body can then appeal to the Scottish Ministers under section 88.
+- If the request was made to a local authority, the community transfer body can apply for an internal review by the authority.
+If the outcome of the review does not resolve the issue, or if no decision is made within the required period, the community transfer body can then appeal to Scottish Ministers.